Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Getting_Started/Getting Started with Ameba.rst

 |image07|

-After the installation tool running successfully, you may open Arduino IDE and proceed to "tools" -> "Board" -> "Boards Manager…".
-Try to find "Realtek Ameba Boards" in the list, click "Install", then the Arduino IDE starts to download required files.
+After the installation tool running successfully, you may open Arduino IDE and proceed to :guilabel:`tools -> Board -> Boards Manager…` Try to find "Realtek Ameba Boards" in the list, click "Install", then the Arduino IDE starts to download required files.

-Finally, we select board in "tools" -> "Board" -> "AmebaPro2 ARM (32-bits) Boards" -> "AMB82-MINI"
+Finally, we select board in :guilabel:`tools -> Board -> AmebaPro2 ARM (32-bits) Boards -> AMB82-MINI`

 |image08|